devMunyaradziMatindike/School-Management-System/README.md

 - JavaScript

 ## Installation
--clone the repository into your laptop
+- clone the repository into your laptop
--navigate to C:/xampp/htdocs & paste the project there -make sure xampp is installed
+- navigate to C:/xampp/htdocs & paste the project there
+- make sure xampp is installed
--type localhost/{name of project with folder} to run
+- type localhost/{name of project with folder} to run

 ## Further Development
 -Contact me on my email address or WhatsApp me on https://wa.me/+263713493975 or +263774984359 for calls for further collaboration